albertrodriguezsala/Programming-Numerical-Methods-sec1-Python/README.md

  ## Acknowledgments
 These lecture notes greatly benefited from the Quantecon site, NumEconCopenhagen course, lecture notes from Raül Santaeulàlia-Llopis, and lecture notes from Michael Creel.
 All errors are mine.
 Any feedback will be greatly appreciated.

-## Problem Sets
+## Exercises
-Problem sets in .pdf and with their solutions in a python notebook.
-Only available for a short period while the course is taking place.
-Outside of this period, the files can be shared upon request.
+I created a list of all the exercises for this part of the course in case students or other instructors find it useful.
+I can share the solutions upon request.

 ## Author
 Albert Rodriguez-Sala
 albert.rodriguez@ed.ac.uk